Generalized Graph Signal Sampling by Difference-of-Convex Optimization: Proposed Method

-Since $B_{F,\varepsilon}$ is a nonempty closed convex set, the proximity operator of its indicator function equals to the metric projection\footnote{ The proximity operator of the indicator function of a nonempty closed convex set $C$ is identical to the metric projection onto $C$, denoted by $\proj{C}$~\cite{Bauschke2011Convex}. } onto $\LBall$, i.e.,
+In what follows, we derive specific computations of each step of the algorithm.
+For Step~\ref{al_s} of Algorithm~\ref{algo:GDPG}, as there are three specific designs for $\fsamp$ and $\sampMSet$, there are also three patterns of the proximity operator $\prox_{\fsamp + \iota_{\sampMSet}}(\mat)$ as follows: \begin{itemize}[align=parleft, left=1.1mm, labelsep=1.1mm, itemindent=0mm, topsep=0pt, partopsep=0pt] \item Design (i): Since $\fsampM = 0$ and $\sampMSet = \LBall$ is a nonempty closed convex set, the proximity operator of $\fsamp + \iota_{\sampMSet}$ is equal to the metric projection\footnote{The proximity operator of the indicator function of a nonempty closed convex set $\set{C}$ is identical to the metric projection onto $\set{C}$~\cite{bauschke2011convex}.} onto $\LBall$, i.e.,